jina-ai/finetuner/docs/advanced-topics/using-callbacks.md

 Finetuner allows you to utilize Weights & Biases for experiment tracking and visualization.
 The `WandBLogger` uses Weights & Biases [Anonymous Mode](https://docs.wandb.ai/ref/app/features/anon) to track a Finetuner Run.
-The benefits of anonymous mode is: you do not need to share your Weights & Biases api_key with us since no login is required.
+The benefits of the anonymous mode are: you do not need to share your Weights & Biases api_key with us since no login is required.

 ```{admonition} Use WandBLogger together with EvaluationCallback